Zenoo/labrute/README.md

 - Fork this project

-- Make sure your NodeJS and npm versions are up to date
+- Make sure your NodeJS and yarn versions are up to date

+- Setup your local Postgres database

 - Copy `.env.sample` to `.env` and adapt the variables

-- Install dependencies: `npm i` (This should also setup your database from the `schema.prisma` file and the migrations)
+- Install dependencies: `yarn install` (This should also setup your database from the `schema.prisma` file and the migrations)

 - Start the server, client and etwin local server with `yarn dev`